nic-obert/rusty-vm/Global TODO.md

 ### TODO

-- [ ] build a byte code inspector (maybe extension for vscode or standalone program)
+- [ ] build a byte code inspector and disassembler (maybe extension for vscode or standalone program).
+It must be flexible because a strict disassembler wouldn't be able to handle static data declarations inside the binary (how is it supposed to know it's static data instead of an instruction?.
+I've tried with debug-specific marker instructions, but they would alter the behavior of debug assemblies wth respect to release builds)
-- [ ] update the disassembler (when the vm and assembler become more stable)

 ### In Progress